tpierrain/CQRS/LabInstructions.md

 The objective of this lab is to add the cancel a reservation feature __following an Outside-in TDD approach__.

 ## Outside-In TDD?
-Also called the double-loop (or London school of TDD), the Outside-In TDD starts from the outside, considering the system as a black box and makes us write one failing acceptance test first, then many underlying unit tests (Red-Green_Refactor) to make this acceptance test Green, before we Refactor it and continue with another black box acceptance test (ad lib).
+Also called the double-loop (or London school of TDD), the Outside-In TDD starts the flow from the outside of your system to be built, considering the system as a black box and makes us write one failing acceptance test first, then many underlying unit tests (Red-Green_Refactor) to make this acceptance test Green, before we Refactor it and continue with another black box acceptance test (ad lib).

 ![BookARoom](https://github.com/tpierrain/cqrs/blob/master/images/outsideinTDD.PNG?raw=true)

 The huge advantage of this Outside-In TDD is that we will end with the exact expected result at the end for our (black box- system (since we wrote acceptance tests to define its behaviours).
-Thus, we follow a minimal (and YAGNI) approach to deliver our app/service/whatever...
+Thus, we follow a strict and minimal (and YAGNI) approach to deliver our app/service/...
+We avoid any digression or not objective-driven task.

 ## Step1: Add a failing acceptance test (Make it fail)